 Even though they came from the same part and have a similar beefy taste, their flavor is different.
 Because of heavy marbling, prime rib is juicy, soft, and has a full, robust taste.

-Ribeye steak also has a full flavor but not that rich.
+Ribeye also has a full flavor but is not that rich.
 It is tougher a bit and has a milder flavor.

 When it comes to the price, there is also a difference between those cuts.
 Of course, the price depends on where you buy meat and its quality, but in general, a primal rib is more expensive than a ribeye.